Cognitive Task Analysis:

 - Sweep 4 - Finally ask “What If” questions, such as “If the situation had been different what would have happened?”, or “What if a novice had been in charge?”

-The final output might not be just one chart, but rather a combination of them as shown in the picture at the top of this post.
-Also the chart does not have to be combined into one page if it gets too cluttered, but may rather be composed of a collection of documents that are linked together electronically or referenced if they are printed.
+The final output might not be just one chart, but rather a combination of them as shown in the diagram below.
+Also the chart does not have to be combined into one page if it gets too cluttered, but may be composed of a collection of documents that are linked together electronically or referenced if they are printed.
 In addition, other types of charts and visualizations representations may also be used.